CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Evaluate-and-Optimize-RAG-Performance.md

 ### Review

 This exercise focused on evaluating and optimizing the performance of a Retrieval-Augmented Generation (RAG) system.
-Participants used Azure AI evaluators to assess retrieval accuracy, implemented evaluation methods to measure response quality, and interpreted results to fine-tune the system for improved efficiency and relevance.
+Participants used Azure AI evaluators to assess retrieval accuracy, implemented evaluation methods to measure response quality and interpreted results to fine-tune the system for improved efficiency and relevance.

 In this exercise, you have accomplished the following:
 - Task 1: Evaluated with Azure AI evaluators